dominodatalab/domino-data/docs/source/usecases/custom_auth.rst

 Default
 -------

-Please refer to :ref:`auth` for the default behavior of the Client.
+Please refer to :ref:`auth` for the default behavior of the DataSourceClient.

 Usage